tansive/tansive/README.md

 All with full execution graph visibility and audit logs.

-Tansive lets developers run AI agents with controlled access to tools — you define what tools each agent can use, and Tansive enforces those rules while logging full tool call traces.
+Tansive lets developers run AI agents with controlled access to tools — you define what tools each agent can use, specify runtime validation of tool inputs, and Tansive enforces those rules while logging full tool call traces.

 ```bash
 $ tansive session create /skillsets/tools/deployment-tools --view devops-engineer